Maximum Attendance: 25

 7:00 AM + Breakfast on your own in hotel

-4:00 PM We will arrive back at the Hampton Inn for downtime and to catch up on your writing and social media.
-Time and energy permitting, we can also visit Paul O’Brien, one of the two urban wineries downtown.
+6:00 PM We will arrive back at the Hampton Inn for downtime and to catch up on your writing and social media.